ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 If your portal shows that the server is disconnected, but the server is running, it might be your firewall or gateway (Vyatta, AT&T, Juniper, FortiGate).

 If your ping traffic is blocked, then the status of your servers shows "disconnected" in the portal.
 Check that your firewall rules allow ping traffic from {{site.data.keyword.cloud}} IP ranges.
-For more information, see [{{site.data.keyword.cloud}} IP ranges](/docs/security-groups?topic=hardware-firewall-shared-ibm-cloud-ip-ranges).

 ## Why does my ESXi server show Purple Screen of Diagnostics (PSOD)
 {: #bm-troubleshoot-bm-esxi-psod-old}